*** Last updated: November 3, 2020 ***

 With many illnesses, we worry about the effects on the very young and the very old.
 COVID-19 seems to be different, which children being spared severe disease relative to their adult counterparts.
 That does not mean that children can’t get sick.
 It means that very few infected children will get sick enough to cause permanent damage or death.
 A study that looked at pooled data from multiple other studies confirms that 98% of children with COVID will have mild illness (Chang, et al; see resources as of April 30th).
 Another pooled study looked at the results of 444 patients under the age of 9 with COVID.
 There were no deaths in this entire group, and only 1 severe case.
 (Castagnoli et al.) There is data on 60 pregnant women with COVID-19 and their babies in Wuhan, China.
 There was only one stillborn baby, born 6 weeks early to a mother with extremely severe COVID.
 The majority of mothers and babies have done very well.
 A Wuhan- based study from the week of March 26th reported good outcomes in a group of 7 women and their babies.
 Only one baby tested positive for COVID within 1 month of birth and recovered very well after a short admission.
 Data out of New York City also confirms that most mother’s with COVID do well, as do their babies (Breslin, et al).
 New reassurance from the Canadian Paediatric Society, confirms that children with COVID fare better than their adult counterparts, with the caveat that infants under the age of 12 months, are more likely (around the range of 10%), to have severe disease than children over 12 months.

 Most children born to COVID-positive mothers do well but some newborns can get very sick so caution is needed.
 Red flags in newborns include fever (rectal temperature over 38 degrees Celsius), grunting/moaning, skin near their ribs sucking in when they are breathing and breathing very fast.
 When you have your baby, ask your nurse to teach you about normal newborn breathing and how to correctly take a temperature.
-Please also google a video of ‘transient tachypnea of the newborn,’ which is a normal behaviour.
 These steps will help you make the judgement call about whether to seek care at CHEO if you think your newborn becomes ill after leaving the hospital.